vfmd/vfmd-spec/doc/specification.md

         _closing span tag_, or more specifically, as a **closing link tag**

-     2. The matching substring for the first and only parenthesized subexpression in the pattern is [simplified] to obtain the _reference id string_
+     2. The matching substring for the first (i.e. outer) parenthesized subexpression in the pattern is [simplified] to obtain the _reference id string_